jhuckaby/pixl-server-storage/README.md

 Set the `host` and `port` for your own Redis server setup.
 Please see [Redis Options Properties](https://github.com/NodeRedis/node_redis#options-object-properties) for other things you can include here, such as authentication and database selection.

 The optional `keyPrefix` property works similarly to the [S3 Key Prefix](#s3-key-prefix) feature.
-It allows you to prefix all the Couchbase keys with a common string, to separate your application's data in a shared bucket situation.
+It allows you to prefix all the Redis keys with a common string, to separate your application's data in a shared bucket situation.

 The optional `keyTemplate` property works similarly to the [S3 Key Template](#s3-key-template) feature.
 It allows you to specify an exact layout of MD5 hash characters, which can be prefixed, mixed in with or postfixed after the key, or and MD5 of the key.